 Clean and unadorned, a modern home incorporates lots of natural materials like wood, leather, teak, and linen.
 For furniture, plywood, plastic, and polished metal are still the standard.
 That mid-century modern, airy vibe is also still all the rage so most pieces are usually raised off the ground and arranged in a way that makes the space feel open and expansive.
 Accent colors are okay, (feel free to throw in a retro red-orange hue every now and then), and fun, geometric patterns are always a plus.

-Because contemporary design is ever changing, it’s difficult to pinpoint exactly what it may look like in a home.
+Because contemporary design is ever-changing, it isn’t easy to pinpoint exactly what it may look like in a home.
 Not every piece of furniture has to be new, of course.
 Since mid-century modern is so big, contemporary spaces often incorporate that style.
 Right now, a contemporary home might have large windows, use a variety of sculptural shapes, and strike harmony with the outdoor landscape through its architecture.